Lual27/Lual27/README.md

-Hi 👋 My name is Deng Lual M.
+Hi 👋 My name is Deng Lual
 =============================

 Web Developer and Designer